EverythingMe/plaxien/README.md

 ## Styling

-It is possible tp customize and apply your own style theme to the texts.
+It is possible to customize and apply your own style theme to the texts.

 #### Options
 Styles you can extend: